avisi/techday-deeplearning4j/README.md

 ## Starter

 For the starter part we are going to run a fully trained network and we are going to experiment with it. \
-The fully trained network is able to make a distinction between bananas and no bananas.
+The fully trained network is able to make a distinction between bananas and no bananas. \

+Run the FruitModelTrainer to train the model.
+This results in a file called FruitModel.zip During training DL4J will report what the current values are for

+Precision

 Run the application with the profile name "fruit" (Set this profile in the Run Configuration).
-Now, you will be able to access the trained classifier at http://localhost:8081.
+Now, you will be able to access the trained classifier at http://localhost:8080.
 You can upload images or use your laptop's camera.
 Experiment with the classifier and find out what features of a banana are used by the neural network to determine if we have a banana.
 For example: does the color matter or the curved shape?
 If we bent our hand, can we pretend that it is a banana?
 Make some notes about your findings, so you can use them later on when we are going to discuss the results.